Homemade Buttermilk Recipe

 Buttermilk is fermented milk.
 It’s thicker and lumpier than milk and has an acidic, tangy smell similar to vinegar.

 Common in baking recipes, buttermilk adds a subtle tang to recipes and creates a tender texture in breads and cakes.
-It also reacts chemically when combined with baking soda, helps making baked goods rise as they bake.
+It also reacts chemically when combined with baking soda, helping make baked goods rise as they bake.

 How Do You Turn Milk Into Buttermilk?